TOP

 Medea Material

-More than 10 years after the company’s first approach to Bertolt Brecht (first with On the difficulty of telling the truth, recently restaged, and then with Saint Joan of the Stockyards), Agata Tomšič confronts in her next production the German playwright who more than anyone else was able to take his baton and reinvent it through contemporary dramaturgical languages: Heiner Müller.
-Like Brecht, he claimed the exercise of critique and doubt, affirmed the space of imagination and utopia, but he did so by writing plays in which the dichotomy between mythos and logos never ceases to intersect, creating dialectical devices that advance by explosions, between thought forms as sharp as wounds and evasions of the unconscious that provoke nostalgia for a different condition of the world.
+After 13 years since ErosAntEros first approach to Bertolt Brecht (first with On the difficulty of telling the truth and then with Saint Joan of the Stockyards), Agata Tomšič confronts the German playwright who more than anyone else was able to take his baton and reinvent it through contemporary languages: Heiner Müller.
+Like Brecht, he claimed the exercise of critique and doubt, affirmed the space of imagination and utopia, but he did so by writing plays in which the dichotomy between mythos and logos never ceases to intersect, creating dialectical devices that advance by explosions, between “thought forms as sharp as wounds and evasions of the unconscious that provoke nostalgia for a different condition of the world”.
 A theater in which shock, dream, cruelty, and cry are tools through which to organize a flood of materials before which the audience is forced to make choices.

-To choose to work on the materials he composed for the figure of Medea, means, however, also to face a myth of ancient origins: feminist, antipatriarchal, decolonial; still extremly powerful and eloquent in our present.
-Woman, mother, goddess, witch, lover, murderess, descendant of the Sun and granddaughter of the sorceress Circe.
-But also migrant, foreigner, barbarian, slave, refugee fleeing her own land, betrayed by the one man to whom she gave absolute loyalty and deprived by him of all rights.
+To choose to work on the materials he composed for the figure of Medea, means to face a myth of ancient origins: feminist, antipatriarchal, decolonial; still extremly powerful and eloquent in our present.
+Woman, mother, goddess, witch, lover, murderess, but also migrant, foreigner, barbarian, slave, refugee fleeing her own land, betrayed by the man to whom she gave absolute loyalty and deprived by him of all rights.

 Composed at different times between 1949 and 1982, Müller’s Medea unfolds in three parts: